AlacrisIO/alacrity/advanced-issues.md

 <https://dl.acm.org/citation.cfm?id=319870>.
 In this general theme, see also the talk by Guy Steele about the semantics of the notation used in CS articles for action on vectors of data.

+Apparently, someone has a type system for Nix that might handle prototype OO correctly.
+Ask m@tweag.io.